-... and not the tree of learning or the bell of true knowledge or the library of endless adventure?
+... and not the tree of endless discovery or the bell of clear insight or the library of newfound knowledge?

 Journey Group, a local consulting entity with clients like The Nature Conservancy, the US Postal Service, the Smithsonian Institution, and now Free Union Country School, helped us understand ourselves and create a logo or symbol that sums up: